qlassiqa/qWorkflow/README.md

 17. q\_decode\_url(str)

 ##F. Licensing
-The library and all its components are free to use, copy and modify, and are provided "AS IS", without warranty of any kind.
+This library is free to use, copy and modify, and is provided "AS IS", without warranty of any kind.
 However, I will greatly appreciate it if you'd give me credit and mention me in your works or anywhere you use this library.

+The use of the helper utilities shipped with this library is subject to each author's license, which can be read at the links provided in [section B].